 With that said, let’s begin Developping!

-Because this is not a product for commercial purposes, an actual market research has not been made.
+Because this is not a product for commercial purposes, actual market research has not been made.
 However, it should be mention that if you intend to make a product for a profit, the first thing you should do is to determine if people will actually pay for it.
 This is a whole topic on its own and I did not study a related field, however, I will mention a few simple things you can do to determine if your product is sellable:

 Look into existing products

 Does your product already exist in a similar way?
 Do not reinvent the wheel.
-Look how well is selling the similar product, what people like about it and what they don’t.
+Look how well is selling a similar product, what people like about it and what they don’t.
 You can look into specialized websites reviews but these could be biased, otherwise, Amazon reviews should be a good starting point.
 By knowing what the other product is lacking then you can aim your design to address these issues, therefore, producing a possibly better sellable product.
 Another good thing about researching existing products is that it gives you a feel for the technical requirements your product should have.
 If it’s not a first generation product or unique, then other engineers have already gone through the design process and have selected components taking into account: technology limitations, costs and physical constraints such as size and weight.

 Conduct user research